 A pixel is the most basic unit of a digital image—a tiny dot of color—and resolution is the number of pixel columns and pixel rows in an image or on your display.
 The most common display resolutions today are: 1280x720 (720p), 1920x1080 (1080p), 2560x1440 (1440p), and 3840 x 2160 (4K or ‘ultra-HD’).
 Those are 16x9 resolutions—if you have a display with a 16x10 aspect ratio, they’ll be slightly different: 1920×1200, 2560x1600, and so on while newer ultrawide displays can be 2560x1080, 3440x1440, etc.

 If you think of a game as a series of animation cells—still images representing single moments in time—the FPS is the number of images generated each second.
 It's not the same as the refresh rate, which is the number of times your display updates per second, and is measured in hertz (Hz).
 1 Hz is one cycle per second, so the two measurements are easy to compare: a 60 Hz monitor updates 60 times per second, and a game running at 60 FPS should feed it new frames at the same rate.

 The more work you make your graphics card do to render bigger, prettier frames, the lower your FPS will be.
 If the framerate is too low, frames will be repeated and it will become uncomfortable to view—an ugly, stuttering world.
 Competitive players seek out high framerates in an effort to reduce input lag, but at the expense of screen tearing (more on that below), while high-resolution early adopters may be satisfied with playable framerates at 1440p or 4K.
-The most common goal today is 1080p/60 fps, though 1440p, 4K, and framerates above 120 are most desirable.
+The most common goal today is 1080p/60 fps, though 1440p, 4K, and framerates above 120 are also desirable.
 A high refresh rate monitor (120-144 Hz) with the framerate to match is ideal.